 Contribution to editorial decisions

 The peer-reviewing process assists the editor and the editorial board in making editorial decisions and may also serve the author in improving the paper.
 All articles are peer reviewed by two or more members of our Editorial Board or other specialists selected on the basis of experience and expertise.
 Reviews should be conducted objectively.
 Personal criticism of the author is inappropriate.
 Referees should express their views clearly with supporting arguments.
 Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the editor and withdraw from the review process.
 Peer reviewers complete a referee report form, to provide general comments to the editor and specific comments to the author.
-Papers will normally be reviewed up to six weeks of submission.
+Papers will normally be reviewed up to four weeks of submission.